 As for cooking equipment, this depends upon your camping shelter.
 Are you using an RV, 5th-wheel, camper, pop-up camper, tent, or just a hammock?

 #3.2 Cooking in a tent

 If you’re in a tent or hammock, you have more freedom to camp in places that don’t provide an electric and water service.
 This brings tremendous opportunity to camp in amazing, hard to reach, campsites with breathtaking views.
 Tent camping also forces you to simplify and to keep things simple the whole vacation.
-With that said, to camp more comfortable in a tent, get a titanium pot and a camp stove.
+With that said, cook more comfortable in a tent by getting a titanium pot and a camp stove.
 The pot will serve you in many ways.
 You can almost cook anything in the pot.
 Plus it boils water when you don’t have a water filter.
 And, golly, if you’re in bear country or if you get lost, you can use the pan to bang on it and make some noise!

 #3.4 Cooking in a camper

 As with all the other types of camping shelters, I mentioned before you will most likely camp somewhere with an electrical hook-up and have access to water unless you’re ‘boon-docking.
 Boon-docking is where you aren’t hooked up to anything except maybe a solar panel.